goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 ## Your custom RPC

-As long as a class comply the interface, you can make your own implementation.
+As long as a class complies with the interface, you can make your own implementation.
 Please let [us](https://twitter.com/zarubastalchmst) know if you do so and you want to contribute back.